 30952 Oso Parkway, Coto De Caza

 Riley Wilderness park is 544 acres with 5 miles of multi-use trails for hikers, mountain bikers, and equestrians.
-There are old groves of sycamores and Coast Live Oak and two seasonal creeks.
+There are old groves of sycamores and Coast Live Oak, and two seasonal creeks.
 For breathtaking views of the park and surrounding areas, head up to Horned Toad and Skink Vista lookouts.
 There is a natural butterfly garden in the park that blooms in April and May and butterfly viewing is in full swing shortly afterwards.
-There is a ranger station with hands on displays that showcase the rich diversity of the parks plants and animals.
+There is a ranger station with hands on displays that showcase the rich diversity of the park’s plants and animals.
 For a great family hike take Mule Deer Trail to Vista Ridge Trail where you can head up to Skink Vista Lookout.
 Come back down from the lookout and take Oak Canyon Trail back to the parking lot for a magical walk under the canopy of old trees.
-Restrooms are available and there is a $3 fee for parking.
+Restrooms are available and there is a $3 parking fee.

 Ronald W. Caspers Wilderness Park